-FS 240 Bar & Beverage
+FS 240 Wine & Beverage

-Management SP 3 s.h.
 This is an introductory course in bar & beverage management in the Food Service Industry.
 Topics include identification of alcoholic and non-alcoholic beverages, control of beverages, bartending techniques and customer relations and service.
 Emphasis is placed on bar management within the guidelines of legal and moral demands, to include management areas of personnel, compensation and benefits, bar storage, budgeting and pricing for profit, inventory, legal restrictions, liabilities, licensing, and cost control.
 Students participate off campus.
 Students are not restricted by age.
 Hours of class per week: 3.